Moment maps and cohomology of non-reductive quotients

-Suppose now that $Y$ is a compact K\"ahler manifold with a holomorphic action of $G = K_\CC$ and that $G$ has a subgroup $\hat{U}=U\rtimes \CC^*$ with internally graded unipotent radical $U$, such that $K \cap \hat{U} = S^1$ is the maximal compact subgroup of the one-parameter subgroup $\CC^*$ of $\hU$.
+Suppose now that $Y$ is a compact K\"ahler manifold with a holomorphic action of a complex reductive group $G = K_\CC$ with a maximal compact subgroup $K$, and that $G$ has a subgroup $\hat{U}=U\rtimes \l(\CC^*)$ with internally graded unipotent radical $U$, such that $K \cap \hat{U} = \l(S^1)$ is the unique maximal compact subgroup of the one-parameter subgroup $\l(\CC^*)$ of $\hU$ (and is therefore a maximal compact subgroup of $\hU$).
 Then the Lie algebra of $\hU$ decomposes as a real vector space as